What is critical illness cover?

 Compare critical illness cover & case study

-If you are considering critical illness then it makes sense to compare the policies offered by various providers as they vary in the benefits provided and the cost of the monthly premiums.
+If you are considering critical illness insurance then it makes sense to compare the policies offered by various providers as they vary in the benefits provided and the cost of the monthly premiums.
 It is important to not just rely on a price comparison site.
-The price you will see almost certainly won't be the price you end up paying once the insurer takes into account your health and personal circumstances.
+The price you will see almost certainly won't be the price you end up paying once the insurer takes into account any existing medical conditions, health history (including diagnosis of serious illnesses amongst your immediate family) and your personal circumstances.

-The key is talk to those with the relevant expertise in the area.
+The key is to talk to those with relevant expertise in the area.
 I therefore strongly recommend that you:

-- Make sure you input your correct contact details so that the company can check the market for you and call you to offer advice if required.
-The call is free, as is the advice and there is no obligation to do anything.
-However, they will tell you which critical illness cover is best for you and your budget.
+- Click through to their contact form using the link above and input your contact details and LifeSearch will call you, when you specify, to offer their help and advice.
+The call is free, as is the advice given and there is no obligation to do anything.
+However, LifeSearch will advise you which critical illness cover is best for you and your budget and if you decide to take out a policy you will qualify for up to £100 cashback.